 - Take off the heat and leave to infuse whilst you cook the rest of the dish.

 - Cook the noodles according to packet instructions.
 Whilst they are boiling, cook the mushrooms.

-- Put ½ tbsp oil in frying pan and heat over high heat.
+- Put ½ tablespoon oil in frying pan and heat over high heat.
 Once hot add the mushrooms and cook over high heat until golden.
-Don’t stir too often - this will help them go brown.
+Don’t stir too often – this will help them go brown.

 - When the mushrooms start turning a deep golden brown, add the grated ginger and whites of the spring onions.
 Cook for a minute.